 In line with Islamic tradition, Turks bury their loved ones as soon as possible after death, usually within 24 hours.
-After a death. the deceased's cleansed. bodv is wrapped in a clean white cloth. and placed in a coffin.
-The coffin is then draped in a green cloth inscribed with a praver.
-If the deceased was а aovernment employee or in the military, the coffin tvpicallv is draped in the Turkish flag.
-Male relatives and friends then transport the coffin to a mosque where a cleric offers prayers (Photo: The Kacatepe Mosque in the capital city of Ankara).
+After a death, the deceased's body is cleansed. wrapped in a clean white cloth. and placed in a coffin.
+The coffin is then draped in a green cloth inscribed with a prayer.
+If the deceased was government employee or in the military, the coffin tvpically draped in the Turkish flag.
+Male relatives and friends then transport the coffin to a mosque where a cleric offers prayers.

 Relatives then transport the deceased to a cemetery for burial.
 At the gravesite, family and friends remove the deceased from the coffin for placement in the grave.
-Following the burial, the family receives mourners who brina food. offer condolences, and prav. usually in the deceased's home.
-Mourners commonly dedicate dishes of helva. a dessert served on special occasions to the deceased.
+Following the burial, the family receives mourners who brina food. offer condolences, and pray. usually in the deceased's home.
+Mourners commonly dishes dedicate Ωf helva. dessert served on special occasions to the deceased.
 Instead of sending flowers to the family, the deceased's friends and relatives often donate to charities in his memory.
-The family gathers at a mosque for an additional memorial service 7 days, 40 days, and 1 year after the death (Photo: Cemetery in Konya).
+The family gathers at a mosque for an additional memorial service 7 days, 40 days, and 1 year after the death